 - You must ensure the roof space does not exceed 40 cubic metres for terraced houses or 50 cubic metres for detached and semi-detached houses.
 You must also consider that this limitation applies to any additional loft space created previously to your loft conversion also – regardless of whether this was by a previous owner or yourself.

-- You must also ensure that any loft conversion or extension does not go beyond the plane of the existing roof slope that fronts the highway.
+- You must also ensure that any attic conversion or extension does not go beyond the plane of the existing roof slope that fronts the highway.

-- All materials used must be similar in appearance to the ones in existence on the house at the time.
+- All loft conversion materials used must be similar in appearance to the ones in existence on the house at the time.